Your National Exam Roadmap

 - If you do not receive a Scheduling Authorization or are having trouble scheduling your appointment call PTC for assistance at 212-356-0660.

 - The PTC Candidate ID number on your Scheduling Authorization is only valid for use during the testing period you chose.
-If you cannot test during your chosen testing period please see below or page 3 of the Handbook for Candidates (the 2019 Handbook for 2019 exam dates, and the 2020 Handbook for 2020 dates) to see how you can change your testing period from one month to another.
+If you cannot test during your chosen testing period please see below or page 3 of the Handbook for Candidates to see how you can change your testing period from one month to another.

 Rescheduling your Exam

-If you want to reschedule or cancel your exam date within the same week of the month you are scheduled then you may do so if there is room at the test site by contacting PSI at 800-733-9267 no later than noon Eastern Standard Time of the second business day prior to your scheduled appointment.
-If you want to cancel or reschedule your exam date and site to a different month than you have scheduled, then there is a one-time reschedule possible for $165.
-See pages 2–3 of the Handbook for Candidates (the 2019 Handbook for 2019 exam dates, and the 2020 Handbook for 2020 dates) for more information.
+If you want to reschedule or cancel your exam date within the same week of the month you are scheduled then you may do so if there is room at the test site by contacting Prometric at (800) 741-0934 no later than noon Eastern Standard Time of the second business day prior to your scheduled appointment.
+If you want to cancel or reschedule your exam date and site for a different month than you have scheduled, then there is a one-time reschedule possible for $165.
+See pages 2–3 of the Handbook for Candidates for more information.

 Please note: failure to appear for or canceling your scheduled examination appointment will result in a forfeit of examination fees.
 Be sure to choose your examination period carefully before applying for the exam.
-More on our FAQ’s and page 3 of the Handbook for Candidates (the 2019 Handbook for 2019 exam dates, and the 2020 Handbook for 2020 dates).
+More on our FAQ’s, and page 3 of the Handbook for Candidates.

 If your state board/jurisdiction has a policy about an MFT candidate taking the exam within a certain amount of time to remain as a state MFT intern or candidate, and you have gone beyond that time frame, only the state board can provide any “eligibility extension”.